-At Lawn, we ensure breadth in our teaching through basing learning not only within the school environment but also through visits to outside establishments and through external visitors coming into school.
 We also offer a variety of extra-curricular clubs for all ages, as well as residential trips for Years 4 and 6.

-For our Curriculum Policies please click here
+For our Curriculum Policy & Teaching and Learning Policy please click here

-Here at Lawn Primary School, we firmly believe we are a school for all.
+Here at Lawn Primary and Nursery School, we firmly believe we are a school for all.
 We are inclusive and are committed to serving our school and local community.
 We recognise the multicultural, multi-faith nature of our school community and of the United Kingdom as a whole.
 We also understand the importance of the role we have as a school in promoting core values and principles to enable our children to recognise the role they will play as emerging citizens in British Society.
 Through our strong provision for social, spiritual, cultural and moral development; we actively promote a range of fundamental British Values.